 The Inversion at Every Level

 Vedic categorisation makes the inversion visible at every level the planetary system is read.
-Surya rules the Solar dynasty (the Suryavansha); Shani in the political traditions is associated with servants, ascetics, and outsiders.
+Surya stands behind the Solar dynasty (the Suryavansha); Shani in political symbolism is associated with servants, ascetics, and outsiders.
 Surya is exalted in Mesha (Aries), the warrior sign; Shani is exalted in Tula (Libra), the sign of contracts and weights, where Surya is debilitated.
 The placements mirror each other in opposite directions, which is the cleanest possible signal that classical authors saw them as set against each other in the deepest grammar of the chart.

 This is also why Surya and Shani never quite agree on what success means.
 For Surya, success is recognition: visibility, illumination, royal acknowledgement, and the public confidence of being seen.
 For Shani, success is endurance: the slow accumulation of mastery that survives even when no one is looking.
 A native whose chart privileges the Sun will instinctively reach for the first definition; a native whose chart leans on Saturn will, often without choosing to, gravitate toward the second.
 When both are strong in the same chart, the native lives the father-son quarrel in their own life.